jaco267/num_cpp_Tensor/z_example/ex3_Tensor.md

 ```

 #### convert Tensor to vec or matrix
+we can convert the tensor back to vector or matrix
 ```cpp
 //convert Tensor to matrix (Ten0 dim must == 2)
 mat<float> mm = Ten0.toMat();